integration tutorial: analysis

 5. Use inspection to see the value of a definite integral

 to find one that works for this integrand.
 In this case, only one method is appropriate.
-We can rewrite the integrand: consider the parts of the integral separately to give an expression that is more easily integrable.
+We can rewrite the integrand: split the sine to the third into sine squared (which by basic trigonometry equals one minus cosine squared) and sine to the first to give an expression that is more easily integrable.
 This is shown below.

 Rewriting:

-which can be evaluated using substitution (of "ax"), and substitution (of "ax"), respectively, to obtain
+which can be evaluated using substitution, to obtain

 Explanation for rewritten term(s)